Sensex, Nifty: 5 reasons why stock market is rising today - BusinessToday

 Benchmark stock indices Sensex and Nifty snapped a three-day losing run on Wednesday, thanks to strong global cues and easing market valuations.
-Stocks tracked rally at Wall Street overnight, which sent Asian shares soaring today.
+Stocks tracked rally at Wall Street overnight on Fed rate cut hopes, which sent Asian shares soaring today.
 There is also optimism over talks on Russia-Ukraine peace deal and falling oil prices.
 Add to that are hopes India-US will soon reach a trade deal.
-Hopes of comeback of foreign inflows on easing valuation concerns also triggered Wednesday's upmove.
+Hopes of a comeback of foreign inflows on easing valuation concerns also triggered Wednesday's upmove.

 "Fundamentals indicate that the market is moving to a new high: It’s only a question of time.
 Investors’ response should be based on this understanding," said VK Vijayakumar, Chief Investment Strategist, Geojit Investments.